The Royal Canadian Legion

 Legion merchandise: The Legion produces quality branded merchandise and apparel which Legion Branches sell at a profit.
 In addition, proceeds from purchases made directly through the Member Store and The Poppy Store support Legion programs, and are shared with Commands in proportion to the sales made to Branches and members within each Command.

-Poppy Trust Fund: Donations to the Legion Poppy Trust Fund are never used for Legion operations.
-Donations to the Poppy Trust Fund are placed in trust to be used to help Veterans and their dependents in need, and to honour their sacrifices.
+Poppy Trust Fund: Donations to the Poppy Trust Fund are placed in trust to be used to help Veterans and their dependents in need, and to honour their sacrifices.
 For more information on the Poppy Trust Fund, please

 click here.